ohld/edipus/permissions_controll/README.md

 ### (for Linux)

 ### What does it do:
-Access to `/home/secret_docs` only with users with 'secret' group.
+Access to `/home/secret_docs` only for users with 'secret' group.

 ### How to use it:
 1. open terminal